-Native American direct loan
+Native American Direct Loan

-Am I eligible for a NADL?
+Am I eligible for an NADL?

 All of these must be true:

-- Your tribal government has an agreement—or Memorandum of Understanding (MOU)—with us detailing how the program will work on its Trust lands, and
+- Your tribal government has an agreement—or Memorandum of Understanding (MOU)—with us detailing how the program will work on its trust lands, and

 - You have a valid VA home loan Certificate of Eligibility (COE), and